austin1997/clip-faiss-amd-npu/README.md

 ```commandline
 python serve.py
 ```
 The application will be hosted at `http://localhost:5000/`.
 Enter a natural language query in the search bar and press `Search` to submit the query.
 The top 5 results will be displayed below the search bar.
+For security reasons proposed by browers, loading local images may broken.

 ## Dataset
 The demo uses a dataset of 5400 animal images in 90 different categories.
 The dataset can be downloaded from [here](https://www.kaggle.com/datasets/iamsouravbanerjee/animal-image-dataset-90-different-animals).